spacetelescope/crds/docs/users_guide/source/top_level_use.rst

         Returns
         -------
-                a mapping from reftypes to best reference file basenames.
+                a mapping from reftypes to cached best reference file paths.

                 { str : str }